Sand Institute is here to help you, schedule your consultation

 Nutritional supplements have been widely promoted and taken by the general population.
 Several of these products are marketed specifically to improve eye health only.
-Even the wildly recommend AREDS2 vitamins recommended specifically for age related macular degeneration (AMD) they are used preventively by many patients.
+Even the widely recommend AREDS2 vitamins recommended specifically for age related macular degeneration (AMD) are used preventively by many patients.

 Review of the literature also shows mixed results with regards to vitamin supplementation in prevention of eye diseases.
 However, almost all studies agree that a higher intake of fruit and vegetables are associated with a lower risk of cataracts and AMD.
 Furthermore, Lutein and Zeaxanthin found in many vegetables like spinach have been shown to improve visual acuity and retinal function in those with early AMD, and may also show promise with cataract and glaucoma prevention.

 In almost all reviewed articles Vitamin C lowered the incidence of cataracts and AMD.
 Vitamin A from food but not from supplements was protective for cataracts and glaucoma and was also associated with lower incidence of AMD.